mitydigital/statamic-feedamic/README.md

 ## Upgrade Notes

+When upgrading from v1.3, ensure you add the `image` configuration options to your config file.

 If upgrading from v1.2 or below, ensure you add the `language` and `copyright` configuration options to your config file.